Frequently Asked Questions

 What level of commitment does the program involve?

-The meetings will last approximately 90 minutes once per month.
+The meetings will last approximately 75 minutes, generally once per month.

-Readings include on average one article per month, with one book of about 150 pages in lieu of an article in December or January.
+Readings include on average one article per month.
 An example of the type of reading is "The Meaning of Vocation," by A. J. Conyers.

 When are the monthly meetings?

-We will choose one night each month for the entire year, and because of the number of online programs, we cannot ensure that that night will not conflict with scheduled class times.
-Each year, we plan to alternate the night on which monthly meetings will occur so that, if a student cannot participate one year, they may be able to participate in a subsequent year.
-Before applying to the program, please look carefully at your class schedules for September to May to ensure you are available to participate.
+We will choose one meeting time each month for the entire year, and because of the number of online programs, we cannot ensure that that meeting time will not conflict with scheduled class times or other obligations.
+Each year, we plan to alternate the times on which monthly meetings will occur so that, if a student cannot participate one year, they may be able to participate in a subsequent year.
+Before applying to the program, please look carefully at your schedules for September to May to ensure you are available to participate.

-What if I have a class on the night of the meeting?
+What if I have a class or other obligation during the time of the meeting?

-When the call for applications goes out, the materials will include information on evening and time.
-Conyers Online will meet each month.
+The call for applications will include information on meeting days and times.
+Conyers Online will generally meet each month.
 If you have class sessions during that time, either in the Fall or Spring terms, please do not apply for Conyers Online that year.
-We will alternate the nights each year, and you may have the opportunity to participate in future years.
+We will alternate the meeting times each year, and you may have the opportunity to participate in future years.
 The leaders welcome emails that let us know of your conflicts to help us plan in future.

 Do you have recommendations on where students should be within their programs when they apply to Conyers Online?
 For instance, should they apply during their first year, second year, before/after beginning the dissertation, etc.?